tederickson/user-core/README.md

 See RecipeServiceImpl.java in https://github.com/tederickson/wildfit-server/tree/main/src/main/java/com/wildfit/server/service
 4. The code that talks to GitHub is a unique client.
 This allows mocking out the calls to GitHub.
 Otherwise CI/CD may exceed the rate limits.
 5. Caching is enabled.
 Use swagger to invoke /v1/users/octocat.
 Verify the user name is only logged during the first invocation.
+6. Ran out of time to implement the Authorization header in the call to GitHub.